Sunwood-ai-labs/HoldSplitter/docs/README.en.md

 </p>

 >[!IMPORTANT]
->This repository's release notes, README, and nearly 90% of the commit messages are generated using [claude.ai](https://claude.ai/) and [ChatGPT4](https://chatgpt.com/) with our AI tools: [AIRA](https://github.com/Sunwood-ai-labs/AIRA), [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage), [Gaiah](https://github.com/Sunwood-ai-labs/Gaiah), and [HarmonAI_II](https://github.com/Sunwood-ai-labs/HarmonAI_II).
+>This repository's release notes, README, and commit messages are largely generated using [claude.ai](https://claude.ai/), [ChatGPT4](https://chatgpt.com/), and our AI tools like [AIRA](https://github.com/Sunwood-ai-labs/AIRA), [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage), [Gaiah](https://github.com/Sunwood-ai-labs/Gaiah), and [HarmonAI_II](https://github.com/Sunwood-ai-labs/HarmonAI_II).

-HoldSplitter is a Python tool that revolutionizes climbing route analysis and understanding by separating holds from a 3D model of a bouldering wall.
+HoldSplitter is a Python tool that revolutionizes climbing route analysis and understanding by separating holds from 3D models of bouldering walls.

 ## 🎥 Demo

-※ Demo video will be added later.
+* Demo video will be added later.

 ## 🚀 Getting Started